ladybug-tools/spider/gbxml-viewer/r13/gv-rep-reports/README.md

 The issue is that gbXML files may be huge and analyzing the data can be tricky.

+The purpose of this module is to provide you with any and all useful data embedded in a gbXML file - even very big files with just two or three clicks.

 ### Mission

 * Create text reports of data embedded in gbXML files
-* Toggle the display of 3D surfaces based on user input
+* Toggle and zoom the display of 3D surfaces based on user input
 * Create detailed interactive reports of issues discovered.